-All classrooms will display the School's Values and these will be regularly discussed in class, tutor sessions, PSHE/RSE, assemblies and in the pupil's planners.
+All classrooms will display the School's Values and these will be regularly discussed in class, tutor sessions, PSHE/RSE, assemblies and copy is placed in the pupil's diaries.
 The expectations of behaviour around the School and during School activities off-site will be made clear by staff.